A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 \subsubsection{Intrinsic Reward-driven Learning}

 In tracking-based learning, the agent is consistently provided with an explicit objective (\textit{e.g.}, joint angles or velocities) and trained via a well-specified reward function to achieve targeted skill acquisition.
 In contrast, intrinsic reward-driven learning presents a distinct approach, where the agent is motivated to explore the environment without relying on explicit task-specific rewards.
-Instead, the agent is guided by intrinsic rewards, which are self-generated signals that encourage exploration, skill acquisition, or novelty detection.
+Instead, as illustrated in Fig.~\ref{fig:intrinsic}, the agent is guided by intrinsic rewards, which are self-generated signals that encourage exploration, skill acquisition, or novelty detection.
 Extensive strategies for intrinsic reward-driven learning have been developed, including curiosity-driven exploration \cite{pathak2017curiosity,burda2018exploration,pathak2019self,sekar2020planning}, skill discovery \cite{gregor2017variational,eysenbach2018diversity,hansen2020fast,liu2021aps}, and maximizing data coverage \cite{bellemare2016unifying,ostrovski2017count,seo2021state,yarats2021reinforcement}, each encouraging the agent to explore different aspects of the environment.
+Denote by $r^{\rm int}:\mathcal{S}\rightarrow\mathbb{R}$ the intrinsic reward function, the optimization objective in Eq.~(\ref{eq:rl}) is reformulated as